Boyster

-Boyster (Molusco) is an animated television series that premiered on Disney XD on June 16, 2014.
+Boyster (Molusco) is a French animated television series that premiered on Disney XD on June 16, 2014.
 The titular Boyster character is half human and half mollusk, and his name is a portmanteau of "boy" and "oyster."

 Plot

 The series focuses on the adventures of a half-human, half-oyster mutant named "Boyster", who was born from a toxic spill and adopted by a pair of humans and raised with his shell brother Shelby.
 Naturally, Boyster has to keep his oyster side under wraps, but he will use his many oyster-esque abilities to save the day.